clasher3531/VogueVista-Frontend/README.md

 # VogueVista Frontend

-This project is created in React and NodeJS with MongoDB as a database.
+This project is created in ReactJS.

+## Compatiblity

+This project is compatible with NodeJS version 14.21.3 and React version 18.2.0

 ## Available Scripts

 In the project directory, you can run:

-### `npm run dev`
+### `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.